Determine a bid strategy based on your goals

 If you want to focus on conversions, consider using Smart Bidding to take much of the heavy lifting and guesswork out of setting bids.
 Smart Bidding is a set of automated bid strategies that uses machine learning to optimise for conversions or conversion value in each and every auction – a feature known as 'auction-time bidding'.
 It also factors in a wide range of auction-time signals such as device, location, time of day, language and operating system to capture the unique context of every search.

-Below are the four Smart Bidding strategies that you can use.
+Below are the five Smart Bidding strategies that you can use.

 - Target cost per action (CPA): If you want to optimise for conversions, you can use Target CPA to help increase conversions while targeting a specific cost per action (CPA).
 Learn more About Target CPA bidding.